-2.1.
+II.1.
 Description of the New Deal for the Young Unemployed

-The New Deal for Young People is a recent initiative of the U.K. government to help the young unemployed gain work.
-The program is targeted at the 18-24-year-old, longer-term unemployed.
-Participation is compulsory; every eligible individual who refuses to cooperate faces a loss of entitlement to benefits.
-The criteria for eligibility are simple: Every individual aged between 18 and 24 by the time of completion of the sixth month on Job Seekers' Allowance (JSA), equivalent to UI, is assigned to the program and starts
+The New Deal for Young People is a recent initiative of the UK government to help the young unemployed gain work.
+The program is targeted at the eighteen to twenty-four years old longer-term unemployed.
+Participation is compulsory; every eligible individual who refuses to co-operate faces a loss of their entitlement to benefits.
+The criteria for eligibility are simple: every individual aged between eighteen and twenty-four by the time of completion of the sixth month on Job Seekers' Allowance (JSA), equivalent to UI, is assigned to the program and starts receiving treatment.8 Given the stated rules, the program can be classified as one of "global implementation", being administered to everyone in the UK meeting the eligibility criteria.9 Indirect effects that spill over to other groups than the treatment group may occur and the nature of these effects will be discussed below.